Angel-L-G/Ant-Project/README.md

     <li>
       <h4>More than one ant nest</h4>
       <p>
-        1. You'll have the posibility of having more than one nest
+        1. You'll have the posibility of having more than one nest.
       </p>
     </li>
     <li>